openplantpathology/Reproducibility_in_Plant_Pathology/README.md

 Our pre-print is online here:

 > Authors, (YYYY). *Reproducibility in plant pathology: where do we
 > stand and a way forward*.
-Name of journal/book, Accessed 21 Jul 2021.
+Name of journal/book, Accessed 13 Sep 2021.
 > Online at <https://doi.org/xxx/xxx>

 ### How to cite